-Summary of Comments Received: inity for public engagement, though in less detail.
+Summary of Comments Received:

 Click or tap here to enter text.

-Summary of how comments were in Click or tap here to enter text. incorporated into Implementation Plan:
+Summary of how comments were incorp porated into Implementation Plan:

+Click or tap here to enter text.

 Step 6: Conduct Field Trip(s)/Educational Outreach

 Instructions: Hold a public field trip of Choose an item.
 IA.
 The Forest anticipates at least one field trip per year, depending on public interest.
 These field reviews will focus on pre-implementation priorities/concerns identified from Steps 2-4; however post-treatment and monitoring activities may be viewed on the same trip if desired and feasible.
 The FCG should help identify priorities or potential areas of concern, and subject matter experts for furthering education opportunities.